nocomplexity/codeaudit/docs/features.md

 :::

-## More comprehensive outline:
+## In depth Capabilities outline

-Python Code Audit has the has the following capabilities:
+The Python Code Audit tool offers the following features to enhance code analysis and security:

-*  Detect and reports complexity and statistics per Python file or from a directory.
-So you scan a complete Python package before running.

-Collected statistics are:
-    * Number_Of_Files
-    * Number_Of_Lines
-    * AST_Nodes
+- **Code Complexity and Statistics**: Analyzes individual Python files or entire directories to provide detailed metrics before execution.
+Collected statistics include:
-    * Number of used modules
+  - Number of files
-    * Functions
-    * Classes
-    * Comment_Lines
+  - Total lines of code
+  - AST nodes
+  - Imported modules
+  - Defined functions
+  - Defined classes
+  - Comment lines

-* All statistics are gathered per Python file.
-A summary is given for the inspected directory.
+  Per-file statistics are provided, along with a summary for the entire directory.

-*  Detect and reports which module are used within a Python file.
+- **Module Usage Reporting**: Identifies and lists all modules used within each Python file.

-*  Reports valuable known security information on used modules.

-*  Detecting and reporting **potential vulnerability issues** within a Python file.
-Per detected issue the line number is given, along with the lines that *could* cause a security issue.
+- **Security Information on Modules**: Provides known security details for the modules used in your code.

+- **Vulnerability Detection (Per File)**: Identifies potential security weaknesses within individual Python files, specifying the line number and code snippets that may pose risks.

-* Detecting and reporting potential vulnerabilities from all Python files collected in a directory.
+- **Directory-Wide(for packages) Vulnerability Scanning**: Detects and reports security weaknesses across all Python files in a package(directory), essential for assessing the security of Python packages.
-This is typically a must check when researching python packages on possible security issues.